 Most classes have either oral or written examinations, with exams being conducted at the end of the semester.
-With oral exams, trainees are usually asked to speak concerning some point of biblical truth, incorporating what they have enjoyed from the Word and the ministry.
+In oral exams, trainees are usually asked to speak concerning some point of biblical truth, incorporating what they have enjoyed from the Word and the ministry.
 Written exams adopt the same principle, emphasizing truths in the Bible with personal experience.
 Questions are based primarily on assigned reading material, highlighting important points and principles.

 How much free time do trainees have?

-Trainees have a time each day for rest and exercise and a recess from the training on Friday night and Saturday.
+Trainees have a time each day for rest and exercise and a recess from the Training on Friday night and Saturday.

 Is there enough time to work during the Training?